 Panasonic GH4 versus Sony A6300

-The Panasonic Lumix DMC-GH4 and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in February 2014 and February 2016.
+The Panasonic Lumix DMC-GH4 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and February 2016.
 Both the GH4 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH4) and an APS-C sensor.
 The Panasonic has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (35 percent) than the Panasonic GH4.
 Moreover, the A6300 is markedly lighter (28 percent) than the GH4.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.